ACM40960/project-heart-disease-prediction-models/README.md

   - DenseNet:  A Convolutional Neural Network (CNN) architecture where each layer is connected to every other layer in a feed-forward fashion.
 This dense connectivity strengthens feature propagation, encourages feature reuse, and mitigates the vanishing gradient problem.

 ## Model Training and Individual Evaluation
-The main steps are highlighted below:
+The main steps are highlighted below://
 1.**A dictionary for different classifiers has been made**
   ```python
   models = {